Kids Cant Use Computers and This Is Why Consumer Electronics Sucks

 There are always one or two kids in every cohort that have already picked up programming or web development or can strip a computer down to the bare bones, replace a motherboard, and reinstall an operating system.
 There are usually a couple of tech-savvy teachers outside the age range I’ve stated, often from the Maths and Science departments who are only ever defeated by their school laptops because they don’t have administrator privileges, but these individuals are rare.

-Yep, that’s pretty much the proportions you would expect.
-There will be a few people who love the technology for its own sake, and virtually everybody else just wants to use it as a tool to actually get shit done.
+Yep, that’s pretty much what you’d expect.
+There will be a few people who love the technology for its own sake, and virtually everybody else who just want to get shit done.
 But they can’t.
 Because the system has popped up yet another dialogue box spewing gibberish from the bowels of the operating system asking them to fix something the software should have figured out for itself.